 Orthorexia nervosa is currently not officially recognized as a pathological eating disorder but experts are discussing whether it should be added to the diagnostic manual of psychiatric diseases DSM-5 which contains, for instance, the eating disorders anorexia nervosa and bulimia nervosa.

-Similar to these eating disorders, people displaying features of orthorexia nervosa often show signs and symptoms of anxiety disorders.
+Similar to these eating disorders, those displaying features of orthorexia nervosa often show signs and symptoms of anxiety disorders.
 They are afraid of not being able to follow their strict dietary rules or of becoming seriously ill when not following their dietary rules.

 Furthermore, both individuals with orthorexia or anorexia nervosa are very achievement-oriented.
 They see the adherence to their diet as a marker of self-discipline and the deviation from it as a failure of self-control.
 Both have limited cognitive insight into their condition and often deny the functional impairments associated with their disorder.